Escher: Land of Confusion

 Escher traveled through Europe.
 Got inspired in Italy, Switzerland and Spain.
 He literally gave new perspectives for the classic Dutch culture still soaked in the smell of butter, smoked eel and old cheese.
 Or even worse, young cheese.
 Combining the stylized landscape patterns of his youth together with defining-the-laws-of-physics-and-mathematics.
 Only think of the geometric tile patterns.
 At last, after centuries the Dutch have been freed from the Delft Blue tiles and ceramics.
 Finally!

-So, when you want to hike the Frisia Coast Trail and (just like those dudes above and maybe like Escher) you have difficulties with spaces or even suffer from the anxiety disorder agoraphobia, study the work of Mauk closely.
-It is far outta space and it cures.
-His work, although not en route the Frisia Coast Trail, can be found in the museum Escher in the Palace.
+So, when you want to hike the Frisia Coast Trail and, just like those dudes at the start of this post, you have difficulties with wide spaces or even suffer from the anxiety disorder agoraphobia, study the work of grown-up Mauk closely.
+It is far outta space, it heals, and it cures.
+His work, although not en route the trail, can be found in the museum Escher in the Palace.
 A wonderful exhibition in a wonderful old palace building at a wonderful spot in the city of The Hague.
-No stimulant needed.
+No stimulant needed!

 Note 1 - This short film including interview with M C Escher, subtitled in English.